ACM-VIT/Dawn/README.md

 Starter pack for Machine Learning and related fields, an initiative by the members of ACM-VIT student chapter.
 The repo contains learning concepts and insights on ML and AI

 ## Image Processing|Augmented Reality
 This folder contains a document of starter projects for IP|AR.
 More projects and their implementations will be added in the future.
-Get started by clicking [here](./ImageProcessing_AugmentedReality)
+Get started by clicking [here](./ImageProcessing_AugmentedReality).

 ## ML/DL
 This folder contains a list of starter projects for ML/DL.
 More projects and their implementations will be added in the future.
-Get started by clicking [here](./ML_DL)
+Get started by clicking [here](./ML_DL).

 ## Scraping and Automation
 This folder contains a list of starter projects for Scraping/Automation.
 More projects and their implementations will be added in the future.
-Get started by clicking [here](./Scraping and Automation)

 ## Github Cheat Sheet:
 This file contains the starter pack for using Git and Github.